lblod/app-seed-ldes-group-7-wave-2/README.md

 ./seed.sh
 ```

 We can follow the process in [Grafana](http://localhost:3000) (login using the configured [credentials](./.env)) by using the [IPDC dashboard](./grafana/IPDC-dashboard.json).
 We can import this dashboard after we create a data source for the prometheus service (http://prometheus:9090).
+The actual data can be found in the Virtuoso [SPARQL](http://localhost:8890/sparql) endpoint.

 ## Tear Down